AliciaUwaifo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo - writing a text in a text editor echo "\"(Ôo)'" - displays a confused_smiley cat /etc/passwd - display the content of /etc/passwd file cat /etc/passwd /etc/hosts - display the contents of /etc/passwd and /etc/hosts
+echo - writing a text in a text editor echo "\"(Ôo)'" - displays a confused_smiley cat /etc/passwd - displays the content of /etc/passwd file cat /etc/passwd /etc/hosts - display the contents of /etc/passwd and /etc/hosts
-tail /etc/passwd - display the last 10 lines of /etc/passwd
+tail /etc/passwd - displays the last 10 lines of /etc/passwd
-head /etc/passwd - display the first 10 lines of /etc/passwd
+head /etc/passwd - displays the first 10 lines of /etc/passwd
+head -3 iacta | tail -1 - displays the third line of the file iacta